bolaft/bannerlord-retinues/docs/troops.md

 ### Militias

-- Unlock the **Cultural Pride** doctrine to gain access to customizable militias.
+- Unlock the **Stalwart Militia** doctrine to gain access to customizable militias.
 - Custom militias replace the default cultural ones in your faction's fiefs automatically (daily swap).
 - You can edit their equipment, skills, and name from the Troops editor, but:
   - They are still used as militia garrison troops in your settlements.